Transkei: Troubled existence

 On 20 February 1986, faced with South African evidence of corruption, Matanzima was forced to retire as president.
 He was succeeded by his brother George.
 Kaiser Matanzima was still described as Transkei's effective leader for a time, but soon the two fell out and Kaiser was temporarily detained in the Transkei gaols in 1987; upon release, he was restricted to Qamata.

 In 1987, Transkei, a larger, wealthier and more populous entity, had long sought the annexation of Ciskei, and had undertaken a series of military raids on Ciskei.
 This included an attack on leader Lennox Sebe's compound, with the apparent goal of taking him hostage, in order to force a merger of the two Bantustans.
 The South African government intervened to warn the Transkei government off.

 General Bantu Holomisa of the Transkei Defence Force forced the resignation and exile of Prime Minister George Matanzima in October 1987 and then overthrew Matanzima's successor, Prime Minister Stella Sigcau in a bloodless coup d'état in December 1987.
 Holomisa became the Head of State, and the Transkei was from that point onwards effectively in (often uneasy) alliance with the African National Congress and provided a relatively safe area for the ANC's activities.
-In 1990, Holomisa himself evaded a failed attempt to be ousted from his post, and when asked about the fate of his opponents, he claimed that they had died in the ensuing battles with TDF soldiers.
+In 1990, Holomisa evaded a failed attempt to be ousted from his post, and when asked about the fate of his opponents, he claimed that they had died in the ensuing battles with TDF soldiers.
 It was later found that those deemed responsible for the foiled coup had only suffered minor injuries, but were subsequently executed without trial.

 Dissolution

 The Transkei government was a participant in the CODESA negotiations for a new South Africa.
 The territory was reincorporated into South Africa on 27 April 1994, and the area became part of the Eastern Cape province.

-The Transkei Penal Code, 1983 still applies between the Kei River and the border with KwaZulu-Natal, and persons who are charged with crimes in that area are prosecuted under the code.
+The Transkei Penal Code, 1983, applied between the Kei River and the border with KwaZulu-Natal, where persons charged with crimes were prosecuted under the code.
+It was repealed with effect on 2 April 2024 by the Repeal of the Transkeian Penal Code Act, 2023.